General CDC Guidelines

-The Centers for Disease Control and Prevention (CDC) recently released updated guidelines to address COVID-19 that are specifically geared to Halloween and other holiday events and gatherings.
+In 2020 the Centers for Disease Control and Prevention (CDC) released guidelines to address COVID-19 that are specifically geared to Halloween and other holiday events and gatherings.
 The CDC pointed out that, “these considerations are meant to supplement—not replace—any state, local, territorial, or tribal health and safety laws, rules, and regulations about specific holiday gatherings.”

 - A costume mask shouldn’t be considered a substitute for a cloth mask.
 A costume mask should not be used as personal protective equipment (PPE) unless it’s made of two or more layers of breathable fabric that covers the mouth and nose and doesn’t leave gaps around the face.